bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Agents/01_Dynamic_infrastructures.rst

         --opts                                  Show available options

         --version, -v                           Print COMPSs version

-        --master_node=<string>                  Node where to run the COMPSs Master
+        --master_node=<string>                  Node where to run the COMPSs Master Mandatory
-                                                Mandatory

-        --master_port=<string>                  Node where to run the COMPSs Master
+        --master_port=<string>                  Node where to run the COMPSs Master Mandatory

-                                                Mandatory
+        --stop                                  Stops the agent after the execution of the task.

+        --forward_to=<list>                     Forwards the stop action to other agents, the list shoud follow the
+                                                format:
+                                                <ip1>:<port1>;<ip2>:<port2>...
     Launch configuration:
         --cei=<string>                          Canonical name of the interface declaring the methods
                                                 Default: No interface declared

         --lang=<string>                         Language implementing the operation
                                                 Default: JAVA

         --method_name=<string>                  Name of the method to invoke
                                                 Default: main and enables array parameter

         --parameters_array, --array             Parameters are encapsulated as an array
                                                 Default: disabled